 building slow: great bones, terrible agony.

-I’ve been working on it for years now, with a couple rewrites in between.
+I’ve been working on the project for years now.
 It is the most ambitious thing I have ever made.
 I’m proud of it, but I’m far from done and it has been grueling.
-Each time I overcome a mountain of difficulty1 I am rewarded with the sight of the next mountain I must climb.
+Each time I overcome a mountain of difficulty I am rewarded with the sight of the next mountain I must climb.
 It feels as though I am always on the cusp of “rolling downhill”, if only I complete just another abstraction.

 what’s the project?